- Career Highlights

 - Recordings include Primalvision, Raz, and Liquid Smoke (Narada); Photogenic Memory (Agharta Japan); Mistral (Spoonfed); and Orchestra Luna (Epic)

-- Articles in Guitar Player magazine and Electronic Musician
+- Articles in Guitar Player and Electronic Musician magazines

 - Owner, Squam Sound Recording and Production